Page experience & Core Web Vitals: What you need to know about the Google algorithm change

 Now, more than 10 years on, they’re kicking it up a notch by making page experience an even more integral factor in their rankings.
 Last year, Google introduced Web Vitals, a program to help website owners “quantify the experience of [their] site and identify opportunities to improve.”
 The new update will put even greater importance on page experience factors like loading time, interactivity and visual stability (on top of mobile-friendliness, security and content accessibility) through a set of metrics called Core Web Vitals.

-Core Web Vitals includes the measurements Largest Contentful Paint (LCP), First Input Delay (FID) and Cumulative Layout Shift (CLS), which will play a much larger part in rankings from May.
+Core Web Vitals includes the measurements Largest Contentful Paint (LCP), First Input Delay (FID) and Cumulative Layout Shift (CLS), which will play a much larger part in rankings, now starting in mid-June 2021.
 These metrics are essential aspects of user experience.
 I think we’d all agree that a website is far more enjoyable when the pages load quickly, when they can be interacted with instantly, and are stable as they render.

 And it’s not just important for SEO.
 According to Google, users are 24% less likely to abandon page loads when Core Web Vitals pass.
 Companies who invest in page experience see a knock-on positive effect on customer experience, conversion and revenue.